-Dr. Stoll has been appointed to serve as a member of the University of Idaho Committee for Ethical Guidance and Oversight.
+Dr. Stoll has been appointed by University of Idaho President Scott Green to serve as a member of the University of Idaho Committee for Ethical Guidance and Oversight.
 She will serve a three-year term in this position.

 Dr. Stoll, her 38th doctoral student, Aubrey Shaw, PhD, and her postdoc student, Heather Van Mullem, PhD submitted an article for publication to The International Journal of Sport and Society.